adaviding/morpe/README.md

 Ing, AD (2014) MoRPE:  A Probabilistic Classifier.  *GitHub*.  doi:10.5281/zenodo.13235.
 Retrieved from https://github.com/adaviding/Morpe/releases/tag/0.1.

+#Recommended Usage
+MoRPE is one of the best classifiers available in the public domain (perhaps the best).
+However, this does not mean that it can be applied blindly to any data set.
+Before MoRPE is applied, the analyst must design a feature space that minimizes category fragmentation (as discussed in the paper).
+This means that the analyst must spend time visualizing the data in many possible feature spaces, and carefully select the set of features that appears to minimize fragmentation.
+The analyst doesn't need to be perfect, but they should make a decent effort and then MoRPE will handle the rest (as it is designed to do).

+MoRPE is intended for scenarios where you have at least a few hundred samples per category, and where the number of categories is relatively small (between 2 and 10).

 #Software Releases
 I am planning to provide this software in multiple programming languages.
 Keep in mind...
 I can only work on this project in my spare time, and I don't have much spare time.